-- The appendix (Attachment 2) which provides an overview of the communities, volunteers and experts involved in the process of designing the power agency. - The chapter "Overview of the Community Power Coalition of New Hampshire", which provides context regarding the purpose of joint action power agencies, highlights the importance of joint public advocacy (and summarizes the Coalition's successful engagements at the Legislature and Public Utilities Commission on Community Power and public advocacy issues to-date), and summarizes key features of the Coalition's business model and services. - The chapter "Enfield Community Power Goals, Objectives and Requirements", which explains how the Coalition's joint action governance and business model should enable Enfield to achieve the full scope of our policy goals, delineates what our goals are over the short-to-long term, and summarizes the program's near-term operational requirements as a power enterprise. - The remainder of this chapter, which summarizes the Town of Enfield's anticipated role in the Coalition's governance and implementation process through the launch of Enfield Community Power.
+- The chapter "Overview of the Community Power Coalition of New Hampshire", which provides context regarding the purpose of joint action power agencies, highlights the importance of joint public advocacy (and summarizes the Coalition's successful engagements at the Legislature and Public Utilities Commission on Community Power and public advocacy issues to-date), and summarizes key features of the Coalition's business model and services. - The chapter "Rye Community Power Goals, Objectives and Requirements", which explains how the Coalition's joint action governance and business model should enable Rye to achieve the full scope of our policy goals, delineates what our goals are over the short-to-long term, and summarizes the program's near-term operational requirements as a power enterprise. - The remainder of this chapter, which summarizes the Town's anticipated role in the Coalition's governance and implementation process through the launch of Rye Community Power.